MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1e--kmode-exception-not-handled.md

 **To get a stack trace if the normal stack tracing procedures fail**

 1. Use the [**kb** (display stack backtrace)](k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md) command to display parameters in the stack trace.
 Look for the call to **NT!PspUnhandledExceptionInSystemThread**.
-(If this function is not listed, see the note below.)
+(If this function is not listed, see the note above.)

 2. The first parameter to **NT!PspUnhandledExceptionInSystemThread** is a pointer to a structure, which contains pointers to an **except** statement: